DanielMadden/BCW.Udemy_Contacts/readme.md

-## What I learned/reviewed through research and reinforced by customizing the project:
+# Takeaways

+### Through research and reinforcement by customization, I learned...

 * How to create and altercate an object*filled array
 * How to save and load an object*filled array from local storage by properly using the JSON functions